-Members of the Design Team and sustainability consultants implementing GSG certification should become familiar with key SCA Architecture & Engineering (A&E) studios as well as the Design and Construction Innovation Management Department.
-The A&E Department is organized into two studios:
+Members of the Design Team and sustainability consultants implementing GSG certification should become familiar with key SCA Architecture & Engineering (A&E) studios as well as the Design and Construction Services Department.
+The A&E Department is organized into four studios:

-- The In-House Design Studio is responsible for the design of buildings and may provide design review assistance to the Design and Construction Innovation Management Department. - The Design Consultant Management Studio manages the Design Team and consultants under contract to the SCA.
-Design Project Managers (DPM), also known as Senior Construction Assessment Specialists (SCAS), manage the consultants directly with supervision by the studio Design Managers (DM). - The Design and Construction Innovation Management Department provides design review of all projects as well as reviews projects for constructability and value engineered cost savings, and acts as a facilitator and hub for improvement in construction-related activities that involve A&E. DCIM will work closely with A&E Design Project Managers in the close-out of A/EoR services at the end of a project.
-The Commissioning group within DCIM documents the criteria for system function, performance, and maintainability and then verifies and documents compliance with the established criteria through conformance with SCA design standards during design, construction, start up, initial period of operation, and post-occupancy. - The Technical Standards & Support (TSS) Unit maintains technical design standards for architectural, structural, electrical, HVAC (heating, ventilating, and air conditioning), and plumbing and drainage trades, which govern school design and construction quality.
-They are also responsible for implementing and maintaining the SCA's Sustainability Standards, which includes Green Schools Guide and Certification Process, and management of the Facilities Management Systems Integrator (FMSI) group, who commission Building Management Systems (BMS), For the GSG, technical support may include commissioning and energy, daylighting, and acoustics analysis.
-They also ensure the implementation and tracking of the many Local Laws with regard to Sustainability.
+- The Technical Standards & Support (TSS) Studio maintains technical design standards for architectural, structural, electrical, HVAC (heating, ventilating, and air conditioning), and plumbing and drainage trades, which govern school design and construction quality.
+They are also responsible for implementing and maintaining the Green Schools Guide and Certification Process, and management of the Facilities Management Systems Integrator (FMSI) group, who commission Building Management Systems (BMS), and contract technical support.
+For the GSG, technical support may include commissioning and energy, daylighting, and acoustics analysis. - The In-House Design Studio is responsible for the design of buildings and may provide design review assistance to the Architecture and Construction Services Department. - The Design Consultant Management Studio manages the Design Team and consultants under contract to the SCA.
+Design Project Managers (DPM), also known as Senior Construction Assessment Specialists (SCAS), manage the consultants directly with supervision by the studio Design Managers (DM). - The Operations Studio ("Ops") provides support services to the A&E Department and includes the Consultant Contract Funding Unit (CCFU) which oversees and coordinates consultant payments.

+The Design and Construction Services Department provides design review of all projects as well as reviews projects for constructability and value engineered cost savings, and acts as a facilitator and hub for improvement in construction-related activities that involve A&E. D&C Services will work closely with A&E Design Project Managers in the close-out of A/EoR services at the end of a project.
+The Commissioning group within D&C documents the criteria for system function, performance, and maintainability and then verifies and documents compliance with the established criteria through conformance with SCA design standards during design, construction, start up, initial period of operation, and post-occupancy.